Table of Contents

 Data collected from numerous side sources had been productively used by all publishers and advertising companies until the safety of this practice was called into question.

 With the rising awareness of the need for better data privacy regulations, people have become wary of their personal information being used without proper consent.
-And with some recent digital security breaches and data misuse cases such as the Cambridge Analytica scandal, it became clear that data privacy is a priority, and some actions have to be taken.
+And with recent digital security breaches and data misuse cases such as the Cambridge Analytica scandal, it became clear that data privacy is a priority, and some actions must be taken.

 These actions include new laws and regulations applied to the digital world, such as the ePrivacy Directive and the General Data Protection Regulation (GDPR).
 With new rules in motion, the irreversibility of third-party data cancellation became obvious.
-The decision to drop third-party cookies altogether made by Google and Apple sent shockwaves through the advertising industry.
+Google and Apple’s decision to drop third-party cookies altogether sent shockwaves through the advertising industry.
 The news has been particularly hard on publishers and programmatic companies, as the whole algorithm of their business model relies heavily on third-party data processing.
 Online advertising simply cannot function properly without the support of third-party data, or can it?

 The answer is simple yet difficult to implement.
 Yes, the ad vendors can operate in the cookieless world.
-However, many changes need to be put in motion, and publishers must adapt to the changing rules in order to strive in this new digital environment.
-Looking for possible solutions, numerous ad companies realized the importance of first-party data and how useful the well-rounded data gathering strategy can be.
-In this article, we will provide a simple guide for publishers who want to see why first-party data is more essential than ever and how it can not only save the ad market from a potential disaster but actually improve its mechanics and even boost revenue.
+There are many changes to be put in motion, and publishers must adapt to the changing rules to strive in this new digital environment.
+However, according to the research, only 24% of publishers know what to do in a new cookieless environment.
+Looking for possible solutions, numerous ad companies realized the importance of first-party data and how useful the well-rounded data-gathering strategy can be.
+In this article, we will provide a simple guide for publishers who want to see why first-party data is more essential than ever and how it can save the ad market from a potential disaster, improve its mechanics, and even boost revenue.

-- First-Party Data is collected directly from the audience of the given source and is based on their patterns of behavior.
+All the data about the audience can be divided into three types: first-party, second-party and third-party.
+First-party data is collected directly from the audience of the given source and is based on their behavior patterns.
 It is usually gathered with the help of analytics tools, CRM, personal accounts, surveys, subscriptions, and feedback.

 The main difference between first-party data and third-party one is the place of information harvesting; the latter also possesses a much broader scope and generally holds bigger volumes.
-First-party data comes from a specific place and is considered to be more reliable, while third-party one arrives from various sources.
+First-party data comes from a specific place and is considered more reliable, while third-party data arrives from various sources.

 As mentioned earlier, marketers mostly rely on third-party data.
-In 2019 advertisers spent $19.2 billion on acquiring third-party content in the US only, according to the survey done by Winterberry Group.
-You can see the expenditure of such spendings in progression on the graph below.
-Marketers fancy this type of information for a wide scope which allows predicting potential customers, targeting the interested viewers, and expanding the brand’s audiences.
-The sheer volume of this data can provide valuable insights into customer’s behavior and improve targeting significantly.
+In 2019, advertisers spent $19.2 billion on acquiring third-party content in the US only, according to the survey done by Winterberry Group.
+You can see the expenditure of such spending in progression on the graph below.

 However, all of this is about to change with the demise of third-party cookies and the new rules established by GDPR.
 And that’s when the first-party data becomes crucial for the survival of many ad vendors.

-With privacy changes being in the making for a couple of years now, the industry was hectically coming up with possible substitutions for third-party data.
+With privacy changes in the making for a few years, the industry was hectically considering possible substitutions for third-party data.
 As troublesome as the situation is, the cookie crisis sparked many creative ideas and pushed the industry to seek unorthodox solutions.
-In the long run, it can be quite beneficial to the advertising business as a whole.
+In the long run, it can benefit the advertising business as a whole.

-According to the survey published by LiveInternet in February 2021, 28.5% of marketing and publishing executives bet on emails as the main replacement for third-party cookies.
-Google, however, is not a fan of this solution; therefore, it might not become a popular replacement after all.
-24.5% of respondents think that first-party data will be able to maintain all functionalities of the third-party one, while 22% put their trust into the Universal ID’s idea.
-Only 8.5% back up the phone number as a replacement, and 16% believe that there are no viable alternatives as of now.
-The main task for all parties involved is to come up with a comprehensive identity solution relevant across all channels and applicable for creating scalable data pools.
+According to the survey published by Hubspot in September 2023, 55% of marketing and publishing executives bet on social media as the main replacement for third-party cookies.
+About 54% of respondents consider first-party data a proper replacement for third-party cookies.
+More than half of marketers (52%) will be using Google Topics API, almost 36% of respondents put their trust into the Universal ID, and the same amount will use contextual advertising instead of third-party cookies.
+The main task for all parties involved is to develop a comprehensive identity solution relevant across all channels and applicable for creating scalable data pools.

 The one thing remains clear through all of the recent technological developments – first-party data matters.
 In fact, it is so important that by implementing it and using an adequate strategy, one can arguably attain a more lucrative advertising model than the current third-party data reliant standard.